 🎨 Final outcome

-Months later, only 22 solid, validated and, dare we say it, perfect questions made it to the final cut.
+Almost a year later, only 19 solid, validated and, dare we say it, perfect questions made it to the final cut.

 Fancy trying out the inclusion scale?

-Sign up for Fair HQ private beta here [link] and we’ll notify you when we're ready to go.
+Sign up for Fair HQ to get detailed insights into your company's inclusion climate.
 As we don't do half measures at Fair HQ, we’ll not only help you assess your company’s Inclusion, but also its Equality and Diversity, before building a bespoke strategy on how to improve and helping you implement it.

 If you’re like us and love digging into the technical aspects of scale development and testing, here’s a list of checks we’ve done to test the reliability and validity of our assessment.